 We are not reposting all of our prior ordinance information.
 Yet, help with sample ordinances remains available online from others, as follows:

 - 5G Free California - Hosted a great informational session and shared transcript on legal strategies, including valuable ordinance information called "Ask the Lawyers."

-- Scientists4WiredTech dot com - many sample ordinances, mainly from CA, which seems to have the strongest ordinances - but one thing that appears controversial is the idea that operations or emissions cann be restricted as stated on that website;
+- Scientists4WiredTech dot com - Many sample ordinances, mainly from CA, which seems to have the strongest ordinances - the group has posted many ideas;

 - MDsafeTech dot org - scroll down for a helpful PDF of a "few key additions" for ordinances, summaries, concepts;

 - EHtrust dot org - ordinance concepts, brief summaries;